Willy Katz: Life

 Willy Katz was born in Brieg near Breslau in 1878, but the family moved to Berlin, where Katz graduated from Sophien-Gymnasium in 1897.
 He studied medicine in Berlin and Vienna until 1905 and successfully completed his doctorate at the University of Greifswald the following year.
-He then worked as an assistant doctor for his uncle Ludwig Katz at the ear clinic in Berlin and became a senior physician at sanatoriums in Homburg vor der Höhe and Wiesbaden.
+He then worked as an assistant doctor for his uncle Ludwig Katz at the ear clinic in Berlin and became a senior physician at sanatoriums in Bad Homburg vor der Höhe and Wiesbaden.
 He also worked as a doctor in Mainz.
 From 1909, Katz worked as a general practitioner with his own clinic in Dresden, which was finally located at Borsbergstraße 14 after a change of location.

-Katz took part in the First World War as a staff doctor in the reserves - an experience that for him was “the greatest and most beautiful event ... as an adventure and as complete togetherness with the Germans”, as Victor Klemperer noted in his diary in 1943.
+Katz took part in the First World War as a staff doctor in the reserves - an experience that for him was “a great event, as an adventure and complete togetherness with the Germans”, as Victor Klemperer noted in his diary in 1943.
 He was awarded the Iron Cross I and II Class; as late as 1937, he received the Silver Badge of Honour from the Reich Association of Jewish Frontline Soldiers.
 In addition to his work as a general practitioner, Katz was active in numerous clubs and was particularly dedicated to sports medicine.
 As head of the sports medical advice center, he “rendered outstanding services to the establishment of a sports medical advice system in Dresden.”

 After the National Socialists seized power, Katz initially retained his health insurance license as a participant in the First World War.
 In October 1933, he married his partner, who was not Jewish and later refused to divorce Katz despite harassment and hostility.
 It became increasingly difficult for Katz to work as a doctor; he was excluded from professional and scientific associations, was no longer allowed to carry out expert opinions as a doctor who did not belong to the Nazi Medical Association and finally lost his license to practice medicine on September 30, 1938, like all Jewish doctors, and was forced to close his practice.
 Katz was arrested several times during the Kristallnacht in 1938.

 In July 1939, the Kassenärztliche Vereinigung der Bezirksstelle Groß-Dresden informed the Dresden health insurance funds that Katz had been engaged as a “health care provider” for Dresden's Jewish employees:Since a large number of Jews have been reintegrated into the work process and are therefore compulsorily insured with the health insurance funds, it is unavoidable that a Jewish doctor should be entrusted with the care of these members.
 We have therefore informed Dr. Willy Katz [...] that he is to take over the treatment of Jewish compulsorily insured persons with immediate effect.